 Group hypnosis is a social programming tactic developed in ancient times.
 It is still in use today.
 It’s a tool of propaganda for profit and control.
 Learn how it affects your life.

-Groupthink manipulation is one of the most power psychological tools ever developed.
-These techniques date back to mystery religions of Babylonian, Assyrian, and Persian empires.
-And the tactics of hypnosis are just as effective today as when they were first pioneered.
+The suite of mind control tactics called groupthink manipulation is one of the most powerful psychological tools ever developed.
+These techniques date back to the Babylonian, Assyrian, and Persian empires’ mystery religions.
+These hypnosis tactics are just as effective today as when they were first pioneered.
 So are you a victim of programming?

 Group Hypnosis & Groupthink Theory